signalfx/signalfx-nodejs/README.md

 #### Usage in a browser:

-The signalflow package can be built for usage in a browser.
+The signalflow client can be built for usage in a browser.
 This is accomplished via the following commands.

 ```
 npm install
 gulp browserify
-The output can be found at ./build/signalflow.js
+The output can be found at ./build/signalfx.js
 ```

 It can then be loaded as usual via a script tag

 ```
-<script src="build/signalflow.js" type="text/javascript"></script>
+<script src="build/signalfx.js" type="text/javascript"></script>
 ```

 Once loaded , a signalfx global will be created(window.signalfx).
+Note that only the SignalFlow package is included in this built file.

 ## License